Scattering Massive String Resonances through Field-Theory Methods: Basics of heterotic strings

 Both explicitly factorize the main quantities of interest here: the {\it chiral correlators} $ {\cal I}_R$ ($\bar{{\cal I}}_L$).
 They are rational functions of $z_j$ ($\bar z_j$) and multilinear in the polarizations of the chiral halves $V_R$ ($\bar V_L$), therefore a key origin of double-copy structures.

-The integrals~\eqref{twistedstringamplitude} can be expressed in terms of the Kawai--Lewellen--Tye (KLT) formula~\cite{Kawai:1985xq, Bern:1998sv, BjerrumBohr:2010hn} as a bilinear function of disk integrals, with a sign flip of $\ap$ in one of the factors to describe ${\cal M}_{-}$ \cite{Huang:2016bdd}.
-The sphere integrals in ${\cal M}_{+}$ feature an infinite number of poles for integer values of the Mandelstam variables.
-In contrast, the sphere integrals with $\KN_{-}$ are given by rational functions of Mandelstam variables and match the pole structure of a QFT with finite mass spectrum: $M^2 =0$ and $M^2 = \frac{4}{\ap}$.
+The integrals~\eqref{twistedstringamplitude} can be expressed in terms of the Kawai--Lewellen--Tye (KLT) formula~\cite{Kawai:1985xq, Bern:1998sv, BjerrumBohr:2010hn} as bilinears in disk integrals, with a sign flip of $\ap$ in one of the factors to describe ${\cal M}_{-}$ \cite{Huang:2016bdd}.
+The sphere integrals in ${\cal M}_{+}$ feature an infinite number of poles for integer values of the generalized Mandelstam variables, $s_{ij \ldots p} = \tfrac{ \ap }{4}(k_i + k_j+\ldots + k_p)^2 $.
+In contrast, the sphere integrals with $\KN_{-}$ evaluate to rational functions of $s_{ij \ldots p}$ and match the pole structure of a QFT with finite mass spectrum: $M^2 =0$ and $M^2 = \frac{4}{\ap}$.